misc-hosting/mtntbk/docs/muay-khao.md

 escapes and counter-movements, in a way that allows them to flow between forms.

 Knees get knockouts.
 Dominance in the clinch looks good.
 And nothing beats a skillfull sweep.
 These techniques score highly, favored by audiences everywhere.
-And although many fights end up in the clinch for most of each round, clinch is rarely given the same priority as striking during practice in the West.
+But, although many fights end up in the clinch for most of each round, clinch is rarely given the same priority as striking during practice in the West.
 By contrast, Thai gyms include a regular clinch regiment in their routine, where you can expect to see lengthy, low-key clinch grinding sessions as well as high-intensity sparring rounds with hard falls.